JazakVoda/PigGame/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 50 points on GLOBAL score wins the game

-If you want to test game (cubes can be seen only if you download code) https://codepen.io/JazakVoda/pen/YevXqg
+If you want to test game
+https://codepen.io/JazakVoda/pen/YevXqg